 SECOND TOP TIP: You can go to a medieval evening banquet at this castle!
 Oh yes.
 Prices cost 49€ and MUST be booked in advance.
 Check out more info HERE.

 Opening hours: 9-5pm but please check in advance.
 Banquets are on certain dates in the evenings.

 Tickets: 6€/ adult

-Why is it on the list of Best castles in Southern Germany?
+Why is it a best castle in South Germany?
 Oh, if these walls could talk!
 We visited this castle on Friday 13th, which seemed appropriate.
 It was also dark and drizzly- which really added to the atmosphere!
 This castle was home to scientist Konrad Dippel who used to use animal and human body parts in his experiments!
 Apparently, there is a huge Halloween Festival here each year- which sounds like a lot of fun.
-If you’d like to hear more about the experience of visiting at Halloween, there’s a great account of it here.

 The castle is ruined, but there are plenty of walls and stairs left for kids (and adults!) to run around on.
 It’s obviously used for some stage/ theatre productions as well- there were all sorts of things kept in various rooms!
 The entrance fee was a donation box as you walked in- we left a couple of euros each which was the suggested donation.
 We didn’t actually see a soul around except for us- even the restaurant was closed.